dougbutner/web-4/README.md

 **Key Aspects**
-1. **Biometric Identification**: A user is presented with a choice of different biometric options used to generate a hash that can only belong to this person.
+1. **Biometric Expression**: A user is presented with a choice of different biometric options used to generate a hash that can only belong to this person.
 User can choose to either perform a chosen biometric task to receive their hashed biosecret (trustless) or generate it at any time from a third party provide (trust).
 Any third party provider will generate the same hash by a set or open-source algorithms.

-2. **Trustless Trustfulness**: User's sensitive biological information and generated algorithmic results are destroyed (made impossible to reconstruct) at the layer of hashing, and data not stored in any way, public or private, as the user runs the software on their local machine (assuming they choose the open-source software, not a third party).
+2. **Biosecret Generation**: User's sensitive biological information and generated algorithmic results are destroyed (made impossible to reconstruct) at the layer of hashing, and data not stored in any way, public or private, as the user runs the software on their local machine (assuming they choose the open-source software, not a third party).

-3. **Time-psudeoanonymous**: Any outward-facing display of information about a users usage of time tokens should be pseudoanonymous.
+3. **Time Psudeoanonyminity**: Any outward-facing display of information about a users usage of time tokens should be pseudo-anonymous.
 That means that a user's identity and time unit (what token is spent) is masked and presented as an alias for each token type.
 Each use involves a secret key that is known only to the verifying entity, a paet

 The biggest issue with biometrics is the lack of trust, mostly due to the growing number of facial recognition softwares and databases.
 The lack of trust is almost always associated with an individual's lack of consent, not the technology itself.